-Bing Tips and Tricks - Digital Inspiration
+Bing Tips and Tricks

 Another interesting search operator in Bing Search is “hasfeed” - it lets you find only those web pages that link to RSS feeds.
 For instance, you could say “micheal phelps hasfeed:” to find web pages that are about “michael phelps” and also syndicate content as RSS feeds.

-You can group hasfeed: with other search operators so if want to know about all pages related to movies on ABC website that have feeds, just type “movies site:abc.com hasfeed:”
+You can group hasfeed: with other search operators so if want to know about all pages related to movies on ABC website that have feeds, just type “movies site.com hasfeed:“

 6. Specify Weight (Preference) in the Search Query